Quick answer

 Key Updates in Inheritance Tax Law

 The UK government has introduced several key updates to Inheritance Tax regulations.
 These include changes to inheritance tax exemptions and adjustments to the inheritance tax rate.
-For instance, the nil-rate band has seen adjustments, impacting the tax-free allowance for estates.
+For instance, the nil-rate band has seen adjustments, impacting the outside the scope of IHT allowance for estates.

 One significant change is the introduction of new reliefs and exemptions aimed at reducing the tax burden on certain assets, such as agricultural property and heritage assets.
 These changes are designed to support specific sectors and encourage the preservation of cultural heritage.